duminică, 8 februarie

 -

-13:18 BIRDtv: Orlando JuliusRotterdam’s ‘ BIRD’ is a club, café and restaurant with a live music programme that's deeply rooted in jazz, and also branches out towards soul, funk, hip-hop and electronic music as well.
+12:31 Live at the Office: BIGYUKI & Now vs NowRotterdam’s ‘ BIRD’ is a club, café and restaurant with a live music programme that's deeply rooted in jazz, and also branches out towards soul, funk, hip-hop and electronic music as well.
 Its name ‘BIRD’ refers to the nickname of the legendary New York jazz saxophonist, bebop co-founder Charlie Parker (1920-1955).
 BIRD serves Neapolitan pizzas, good wines, no-nonsense beers and an all-round metropolitan rawness.
-Since 2014, this urban jazz club and DJAZZ.tv have been collaborating for a series of music programmes: ‘BIRD.tv’, allowing you to experience the best BIRD concerts and interviews as from a first row seat!
-In this episode, our guest is an old-timer from African music: the saxophonist and composer Orlando Julius (*1943).
-Doubtlessly, he is royalty among Nigerian musicians.
-In his music, Julius combines highlife, jazz, soul, and R&B in ground-breaking ways.
+Since 2014, this urban jazz club and Stingray DJAZZ have been collaborating for a series of music programmes: ‘BIRD.tv’, allowing you to experience the best BIRD concerts and interviews as from the first row!
+This episode is a fantastic special live recorded in the BIRD office with BIGYUKI and Now Vs. Now.

 -